Continuing Education Unit Policies and Procedures

 Educational content must be directly related to one's capacity as an industry professional to be eligible for IAABC CEUs.
 Content must have a primary focus on animal training or behavior, or a secondary focus on professional development in the behavior consulting field.

-Therapies and interventions that are not evidence based such as telepathic animal communication, energy work, and homeopathic therapy courses are not eligible for CEUs.
+Therapies and interventions that are not evidence based are not eligible for CEUs.
+Including but not limited to: telepathic animal communication, energy work, and homeopathic therapy courses.
 The IAABC reserves the sole right of discretion, in consultation with its veterinary advisors, in determining which therapies and interventions are evidence based.

-While content may reference specific products or services and include messaging that is promotional in nature, the educational event/publication must not be or appear to be primarily for generating sales of a product or service.
+While content may reference specific products or services and include messaging that is promotional in nature, the educational event/publication must not be or appear to be primarily for generating sales of a product or service nor may it offer incentives for referrals or sales of material.

 The IAABC reserves the right to request additional information regarding the validity of any content, including review of material when applicable.

-Educational content must be based on current, scientifically valid principles and adhere to the LIMA model.
-The IAABC reserves the sole right of discretion in determining whether content adheres to LIMA.
+Course compliance: to be eligible for IAABC CEUs, educational content must be based on current, scientifically-valid principles and adhere to the IAABC Standards of Practice and IAABC Code of Ethics.
+The IAABC reserves the sole right of discretion in determining whether content adheres to those Standards of Practice.
+The content must also fall under the current Scope Of Practice.

 6.3 Professional Development